8 Proven Tips on How to Get Kids to Eat Healthy

 Whether you’re a preschool teacher, a childcare provider or a frazzled parent, you need a few tricks up your sleeve for getting kids to eat healthy.
 We talked to experts in childcare and nutrition to uncover the answer to the question we’re all asking: “How do you get kids to eat healthy?”

-8 ways to get kids to eat healthier
+8 Tips and strategies to get kids to eat healthier

 1. Offer choices

-The choice between apple slices and celery with peanut butter might not seem like much, but it gives kids the autonomy they crave while still keeping you in control of nutrition.
-Your little ones might be excited to try a healthy snack if they feel like it was their idea.
+No one likes to be forced to do something, especially rambunctious toddlers or older kids looking to establish their independence.
+This principle holds true at the kitchen table, too.
+Though the choice between apple slices and celery with peanut butter may not seem like much, it gives kids the autonomy they crave, while still keeping you in control of nutrition.
+Your little one might be more excited to try a new food or healthy dish if they feel as though it was their idea.

 2. Let them make their own plates

 Letting your children take control of their own plate is another way to let them exercise their independence and get them interested in trying new foods.
-It may take a few tries, but most kids will be more willing to add healthy foods to their plates if it’s not being forced on them by a parent.
+It may take a few tries, but most kids will be more willing to add healthy foods to their plates, if they have the autonomy to choose.

 3. Introduce gateway foods